hugo-marques/ORFID/README.md

 # ORFID
-Functions to manage, and summarize PIT data from Oregon RFID ORSR and ORMR readers.
+Functions to manage, and summarize PIT data from Oregon RFID readers.